Author Interview: Craig Hallam

 Do you have any tips, or thoughts, that you would like to offer to the blog’s readers?

-I hope you’ve all enjoyed a wonderful interview with the author of Not Before Bed, Craig Hallam.
+I hope you’ve all enjoyed a wonderful interview with the author of Greaveburn, and the short story anthology, Not Before Bed, Craig Hallam.
 I hope you’ve all enjoyed learning more about him.
 Thank you so much for the interview.
 I look forward to more of your work and wish you the best of success always.

 Connect With Him Online: